 With treatment, you can manage symptoms and avoid infections.
 Left untreated, the body becomes less and less able to fight infections, which can be life-threatening.

 You get ADA-SCID only if both your parents pass on a copy of a faulty gene to you.
 If you get a copy from just one parent, you won't get the disorder, but you can pass that copy on to your own children.

 Symptoms usually appear in the first months of life.
-If your baby has this disease, he may have a lot of infections in different parts of his body, including:
+If your baby has this disease, they may have a lot of infections in different parts of their body, including:

 It’s common for babies to get infections.
 Pay special attention if your child has them often and they: